stabla/btcsupply_bot_deprecated/README.md

 ##### Python
 I have made the same thing but in Python, just for fun.
-You can the script with `python bot.py`
+You can run the script with `python bot.py`

 Python bot files : bot.py, twitter_acces.py